SantoshPhaiju/portfoliositecollegeproject/readme.md

 # Day 2:

 * Created and formatted the readme file.
-* Added all the image required for the project
+* Added all the image required for the project.
-* Worked on Hero section
+* Worked on Hero section.

 # Day 3:

-* Completed Hero Section
+* Completed Hero Section.
+* Separated all the scss files.